Emmanuel-06/Emmanuel-06/README.md

 - 👋 Hello, I’m Emmanuel
-- 👀 I’m interested in mobile development
+- 👀 I’m interested in mobile app development
-- 🌱 I’m currently learning kotlin and jetpack compose
+- 🌱 I’m currently learning Android development on Udacity
-- 💞️ I’m looking to collaborate on android app development
 - 📫 To reach me, you can send a mail to enemonaemmanuel4@gmail.com

 <!---